drinkeroftea7/httpd_core/README.md

 TODO:

 - If other installations besides the vanilla RHEL rpm is supported, consider recasting the RedHat 6 and RedHat 7 configs as httpd 2.2 and httpd 2.4, respectively.
-- RHEL 5 support.
-Should be same as RHEL 6 (same version of httpd), except where indicated by comments.

 Requirements
 ------------